jcs090218/jcs-profile/content/projects.en.md

 A framework is developed to improve efficiency in network programming using [C++][].
 - [JCSQtJ][] (Fall 2017):
 A compact framework that encapsulates [Qt Jami][] to expedite development.
+Please checkout the demo project [Guild-Emblem-Simulator][] for more detailed usage information.
 - [JCSNetS][] (Summur 2017):
 A dedicated network framework tailored for the creation of [MMO][] games, leveraging [Apache Mina][] and [MySQL][].
+Please checkout the project [BB_Shoot][], which utilizes this framework.
 - [JCSPyGm_Lib][] (Winter 2016 🏫):
 A set of tools designed to boost the speed of game development with [Pygame][].
 Please visit the demo project [ImpulseEngine][] for more detailed usage information.
+(6 weeks; including the demo project)
 - [JCSCos2x_Lib][] (Fall 2016 – Winter 2016 🏫):
 A small library provides a fast, superficial, easy-to-implement layer for parallax effects and essential features for making a 2D game using [Cocos2d-x][].
 Watch a short video of the demo project [here](https://www.youtube.com/watch?v=SMMtxSFFqgo).
-(3 weeks; including the demo project)
+(4 weeks; including the demo project)
 - [JCSLOVELua][] (Fall 2016 – Winter 2016 🏫):
-A game framework built on the [LÖVE][] 2D engine that enhances productivity and user experience by providing commonly used systems pre-implemented.
-(animation, camera, input, rendering, simple physics, etc)
+A game framework built on the [LÖVE][] 2D engine that enhances productivity and user experience by providing commonly used systems pre-implemented (animation, camera, input, rendering, simple physics, etc).
+Please checkout the demo project [PetShop][] for more detailed usage information.
+(5 weeks; including the demo project)
 - [JCSCC_Engine][] (Spring 2016 – Winter 2017 🏫):
 A game engine offering a straightforward programming interface for developing cross-platform native code games.
 It includes a resource manager with secure decoding and encoding algorithms.